-Revenue decreased 16% from \$50.5 million for the three months ended March 31, 2014 to \$42.6 million in the same period in 2015 due primarily to a decrease in our Call-Driven revenues.
+Revenue decreased 25% from \$47.0 million for the three months ended June 30, 2014 to \$35.3 million in the same period in 2015.
+Revenue decreased 25% from \$95.1 million for the six months ended June 30, 2014 to \$71.3 million in the same period in 2015.
+The decreases were due primarily to a decrease in our call-driven revenues.

-Our Call-Driven revenues decreased 23% from \$45.5 million for the three months ended March 31, 2014 to \$35.0 million in the same period in 2015 due primarily to our call advertising arrangement with Allstate Insurance Company ("Allstate"), which ceased in September 2014.
-This was partially offset by increases in national advertiser budgets in our pay-for-call services of \$5.7 million.
+Our Call-Driven revenues decreased 25% from \$45.9 million for the three months ended June 30, 2014 to \$34.5 million in the same period in 2015.
+Our Call-Driven revenues decreased 24% from \$91.3 million for the six months ended June 30, 2014 to \$69.5 million in the same period in 2015.
+These decreases were due primarily to our call advertising arrangement with Allstate Insurance Company ("Allstate"), which ceased in September 2014 and contributed \$33.4 million of revenue in the six months ended June 30, 2014.
+This was partially offset by increases in national advertiser budgets in our payfor-call services.

-Our arrangement with Allstate was for call advertising services, which accounted for 34% and 27% of total revenues for the three months ended March 31, 2014 and the year ended December 31, 2014, respectively.
+Our arrangement with Allstate was for call advertising services and accounted for 28% of total revenues for the year ended December 31, 2014 and 35% for the six months ended June 30, 2014.
 Our primary arrangement with Allstate in 2014 was for pay-for-call services within our Call Marketplace whereby we charge an agreed-upon price for qualified calls or leads from our network.
 In September 2014, Allstate ceased purchases of the pay-for-call services and reduced their planned pay-for-call advertising spend for the fourth quarter of 2014 to zero.
 We do not expect Allstate will purchase additional pay-for-call services in the foreseeable future, which is anticipated to have a material adverse effect on our future operating results.
 Allstate accounted for \$48.8 million of total revenues for the year ended December 31, 2014.
 The related distribution partner payments (a component of service costs) were \$43.3 million and revenues less such distribution partner payments were \$5.5 million for the year ended December 31, 2014.
 Substantially all the revenue and distribution partner payments related to the nine months ended September 30, 2014.
 During the three months ended March 31, 2015, we recognized \$462,000 in revenues from Allstate, primarily related to a final performance clause under our arrangement with Allstate.